Careers360 Logo

 Answer:

 2. The compound is used in many industries such as textile and paper, bleaching agent and is composed of light and dust particles.
-It is widely employed to curb pollution by reducing it through oxidised action of harmful cyanides and reducing the effluents.
-It can function as both, an oxidising and reducing agent and thus is stored in the dark, away from dust as these can cause harmful chemical reactions.
+It is widely employed to curb pollution by reducing it through the oxidizing action of harmful cyanides and reducing the effluents.
+It can function as both an oxidising and reducing agent and thus is stored in the dark, away from dust, as these can cause harmful chemical reactions.

 Question:46